Hit and Run Defense Attorney in Virginia

 You may have potential defenses available to you that can lead to your hit and run charges being reduced or dropped altogether, including:

-- Showing that you left contact information at the scene of an accident involving unattended property.
+- Showing that you left contact information at the scene of an accident involving the unattended property.
 For example, you may have evidence that you left a note under a windshield wiper (which may have been blown away by the wind before the vehicle’s owner returned).

 - Challenging whether your vehicle was involved in the underlying accident, or whether you were the driver of the vehicle when it got into the crash.